Kinder! macht Neues! Neues! und abermals Neues!

 music-drama, the philosophical and spiritual absolutes that are at the heart of the work are not resolved (if indeed they are ever resolved) until the last act.

 Left: Strange planetary alignments again at the Metropolitan Opera in 2013, producer: François Girard, designer: Michael Levine.

-he questions raised by this staging opened up many new possible views of the work which have been explored by producers and designers.
-In 1978, Harry Kupfer mounted a radically new staging in Copenhagen, with designs by Peter Sykora, which emphasized the human rather than rather than the symbolic elements of the work.
+he questions raised by this staging opened up many new possible views of the work which have been explored by other producers and designers.
+In 1978, Harry Kupfer mounted a radically new staging in Copenhagen, with designs by Peter Sykora, which emphasized the human rather than the symbolic elements of the work.
 He made a new ending for the work, in which Amfortas dies, and Parsifal leaves the stage with Grail and Spear, followed by Kundry.